-The category of MDS/MPN diseases was newly introduced with the 2001 WHO classification to include entities associated with both dysplastic and proliferative features, although either may predominate to different degrees (Jaffe et al, 2001).
+The category of MDS/MPN diseases was newly introduced with the 2001 WHO classification to include entities associated with both dysplastic and proliferative features, although either may predominate to different degrees (Jaffe et al., 2001).
 Along with CMML, which as noted above was previously included with MDS, this disease category also included atypical CML (lacks the Philadelphia chromosome); juvenile myelomonocytic leukemia (lacks the Philadelphia chromosome); and MDS/MPN disease, unclassifiable.
-In the 2008 WHO classification, atypical CML was renamed BCR-ABL1-negative CML to emphasize that it is a distinct entity from BCR-ABL1-positive CML (Swerdlow et al, 2008).
+In the 2008 WHO classification, atypical CML was renamed BCR-ABL1-negative CML to emphasize that it is a distinct entity from BCR-ABL1-positive CML (Swerdlow et al., 2008).
 Some cases of CMML with eosinophilia were reclassified to the new disease category of “myeloid and lymphoid neoplasms with eosinophilia and abnormalities of PDGFRA, PDGFRB, or FGFR1,” and refractory anemia with ringed sideroblasts associated with marked thrombocytosis was introduced as a provisional entity.
-While each of these entities is associated with an ICD-O-3 morphology code, some codes are shared with other disease entities (as specified in Table 4), an important consideration in epidemiologic studies.
+While each of these entities is associated with an ICD-O-3 morphology code, some codes are shared with other disease entities (as specified in Table 38-4), an important consideration in epidemiologic studies.

-[Table 4 here]
+[Table 38-4 here]